Grid project: Underground cable in the Gotthard Road Tunnel

 Easing the burden on the landscape at the Gotthard Pass

-Once the new cable line and the necessary auxiliary systems have been put into service, it will be possible to dismantle the existing 23-kilometre line over the Gotthard Pass and its 70 electricity pylons (51 in the can-ton of Uri, 19 in Ticino).
-Only four pylons located near the mountain hotel (at the top of the pass) will remain in place.
-These pylons, which carry an SBB line, will however be converted and reduced in size so that they can only be used by SBB in the future.
-The visual impact on areas including the Schöllenen Gorge and the Tremola will also be minimised.
+Once the new cable line and the necessary auxiliary systems have been put into service, it will be possible to dismantle the existing 23-kilometre line over the Gotthard Pass.
+Four pylons located near the top of the pass will be reduced in size rather than being removed.
+They will continue to carry an extra-high-voltage line for SBB.

 Dismantling of the 220-kV line Airolo – Göschenen